Tutorial 17: Creating Particle Effects in GameMaker Studio 2

 - Create an object called objParticleController

-- Add a Create event to this object with the following code:
+- Add a Create event to it with the following code:

 //make sure that the layer in your room where you objects are is called Instances global.P_System = part_system_create_layer("Instances", false); //Create a particle type below and define how it works global.Particle1 = part_type_create(); part_type_shape(global.Particle1,pt_shape_pixel); //This defines the particles shape part_type_size(global.Particle1,2,2,1,2); //This is for the size part_type_color1(global.Particle1,c_orange); //This sets its colour part_type_alpha1(global.Particle1,1); //This is its alpha.
 There are three different codes for this part_type_speed(global.Particle1,0.50,2,-0.10,0); //The particles speed part_type_direction(global.Particle1,0,359,0,20); //The direction part_type_orientation(global.Particle1,0,0,0,0,true); //This changes the rotation of the particle part_type_blend(global.Particle1,1); //This is the blend mode, either additive or normal part_type_life(global.Particle1,5,30); //this is its lifespan in steps

-- Adjust the parameters in the above code for Partilce1 to change the look of it
+- You can adjust the parameters in the above code for Partilce1 to change the design of the particle you want to create.

 Create the particle explosion